Statute of Limitations Calculator

 What happens if I miss the limitation period?

-If you file a claim after the limitation period expires, the defendant can raise a limitation defence, and the court will typically dismiss your claim.
-However, courts in some jurisdictions have discretion to allow late claims in exceptional circumstances (e.g. the UK's s.33 Limitation Act for personal injury).
+The defendant can raise limitation as a defence, and the court will typically dismiss your claim.
+Some jurisdictions have discretion to allow late claims in exceptional cases (e.g. UK's s.33 Limitation Act for personal injury, or French "forclusion" exceptions).

 Is this tool legal advice?

-No. This tool provides general educational information based on statutory limitation periods in selected countries.
-Limitation law is complex and jurisdiction-specific.
-Always consult a qualified solicitor, attorney, or legal adviser before making decisions about whether to bring or defend a claim.
+No. This tool provides general educational information only.
+Limitation law is complex, jurisdiction-specific, and fact-dependent.
+Always consult a qualified solicitor, attorney, or legal adviser before deciding whether to bring or defend a claim.